Shabbir Kumar

-Shabbir Kumar (born 26 October 1954) is an Indian playback singer, notable for his work in Hindi cinema.
-Known for his sweet and resonating vocal texture, Shabbir Kumar is an ardent fan of Mohammed Rafi.
-He has sung for Amitabh Bachchan, Anil Kapoor, Govinda, Mithun Chakraborty, Sunny Deol, Chunky Pandey, Dharmendra, etc.
+Shabbir Kumar (born 26 October 1954) is an Indian playback singer, notable for his work in Bollywood.
+Known for his sweet and resonant voice, He is an ardent fan of Mohammed Rafi.
+Artists whom he has sang for includes Dharmendra, Amitabh Bachchan, Jeetendra, Rishi Kapoor, Mithun Chakraborty, Sunny Deol, Sanjay Dutt, Jackie Shroff, Anil Kapoor, Govinda, Chunky Pandey.

 Biography

-Shabbir Kumar started his music career in Baroda but came in limelight after being picked by one of India's pioneer and leading Orchestra called Melody Makers which performed mainly in Pune & Mumbai.
-He later joined hands with other Mohammed Rafi's fans as a promoter for the Ek Shaam Rafi Ke Naam show held as a tribute to Mohammed Rafi.
+He started his music career in Baroda.
+His first high profile work was with one of India's leading orchestras, Melody Makers, which performed mainly in Pune and Mumbai.
+He later collaborated with other fans of Mohammed Rafi as a promoter for Ek Shaam Rafi Ke Naam, a show produced in Rafi's honour.
 Shabbir claims that when he attended Rafi's funeral in 1980, his wristwatch fell into Rafi's open grave.
 He interpreted the incident as a divine message that he was to be Rafi's successor.

 Music director Usha Khanna gave Shabbir Kumar a break in the film Tajurba (1981).
 Shabbir got a major break, when the director Manmohan Desai, who was looking for a Rafi substitute, noticed him and recommended him to music director duo Laxmikant–Pyarelal (L-P).
 Within a few days, L-P gave Shabbir Kumar songs in the film Coolie, which was released in 1983.
 Shabbir's first released film with L-P was Main Intequam Loonga.

-Shabbir Kumar was first noted for a duet with Lata Mangeshkar, Shaam Hai Ye Kuch Khoyi Khoyi from Prem Tapasya (1983).
+He was first noted for a duet with Lata Mangeshkar, Shaam Hai Ye Kuch Khoyi Khoyi from Prem Tapasya (1983).
 Music director Anu Malik got him to sing for Rajiv Kapoor in his debut film Ek Jaan Hain Hum (1983).
 Shabbir Kumar was acknowledged as a leading playback singer with the film Betaab.
 Music director Rahul Dev Burman got him to sing all the five songs for Sunny Deol.
 Also, in 1983, Coolie was released, in which Laxmikant–Pyarelal had given him all the seven songs, six for Amitabh Bachchan, and one for Rishi Kapoor.